I heard the Lord speak to me through His still, small voice, “Are you willing to be involved in the underground church?”

-A few years ago, I turned over the leadership and ministry of our church to eight pastors, twenty-one elders, and a whole host of cell leaders as our church decentralized and became eight cell based churches.
-Our new pastoral leaders were discipled at the grassroots level, in our cell groups.
+I turned over the leadership and ministry of our church to eight pastors, twenty-one elders, and a whole host of small leaders as our church decentralized and became eight small based churches.
+Our new pastoral leaders were discipled at the grassroots level, in small groups.
 I now am able to focus my attention more on the areas of my primary gifting: training leaders and being a pastor to pastors.

 The Need for New Vessels

 In II Kings 4:1-7 the story is told of Elisha miraculously multiplying the oil of a poor widow.
 As long as the widow had vessels to pour the oil into, the flow of oil continued.
 But when she ran out of vessels, the supply of new oil was halted.

 In many ways this story is a prophetic picture of the present purpose of God for the church.
 He has promised to pour out His Holy Spirit in these last days, but this will necessitate flexible containers to hold the great harvest that is on the horizon.
 Is it possible that the Lord is waiting for His church to prepare the proper containers so He can fully pour out His Spirit?

 Now is the time to prepare leaders for the coming harvest.
 We cannot force new Christians into our old wineskins—we must prepare new wineskins for the new wine.
 Forming new vessels will facilitate the Lord’s commission to make disciples.
 Many new types of vessels, including small groups and local congregations, are needed.
 Let’s get about our Father’s business!